evalisharu/EvalAI/docs/source/setup.md

     git clone https://github.com/Cloud-CV/EvalAI.git evalai && cd evalai
     ```

 2. Build and run the Docker containers.
-This might take a while.
+This may take a while.
 You should be able to access EvalAI at `localhost:8888`.

     ```
     docker-compose -f docker-compose.dev.yml up -d --build